shawna-p/mysterious-messenger/docs/_build/html/_sources/Beginners-Guide.rst.txt

         RouteDay('10th'),
         RouteDay('Final')]

 This defines a variable which is going to contain the information the program needs to understand how to display the route to the player.
 In particular, this defines the "Good End" of a route.
 In the history screen, when the player reaches the end of this route the final timeline item will show up under the title "Good End".
-This guide only covers how to add one ending, but if you want to learn more you can refer to [[INSERT LINK HERE]].
+This guide only covers how to add one ending, but if you want to learn more you can refer to :ref:`Plot Branches`.

 Ensuring the route shows up in History
 ---------------------------------------